abhishek326kr/yofoxrext-website-clean/replit.md

 ## Overview

-YoForex is a comprehensive trading community platform that combines forum discussions, an Expert Advisor (EA) marketplace, broker reviews, and a virtual coin economy.
-Built with Next.js 16 and Express.js, it serves as a hub for forex traders to share strategies, publish trading tools, and engage with the community.

-The platform features 60+ hierarchical categories, SEO-optimized URLs, automated email notifications (58+ types), a trust level progression system, and comprehensive analytics.
-It supports both free and premium content distribution with a gold coin economy that rewards user contributions.
+YoForex is a comprehensive trading community platform designed for forex traders.
+It integrates forum discussions, an Expert Advisor (EA) marketplace, broker reviews, and a virtual coin economy.
+The platform aims to be a central hub for traders to share strategies, publish trading tools, and engage with a global community.
+Key features include extensive category management, SEO-optimized URLs, automated email notifications, a trust level progression system, and a gold coin economy that rewards user contributions and facilitates content distribution.

-## Recent Changes

-### October 31, 2025 - Authentication & Database Fixes

-**Authentication System Fixed:**
-- Fixed cookie configuration for Next.js + Express hybrid setup
-  - Changed from `secure:true, sameSite:none` to `secure:false, sameSite:lax` in development
-  - File: `server/flexibleAuth.ts` (lines 23-35)
-  - Reason: Next.js rewrites proxy to Express over HTTP, not HTTPS
-- Fixed `/api/me` endpoint to work with email/password authentication
-  - Changed from Replit OIDC format (`claims.sub`) to standard user format (`user.id`)
-  - File: `server/routes.ts` (lines 615-632)
-  - Now properly uses `getAuthenticatedUserId()` helper

-**Database Schema Updates:**
-- Fixed JSON array columns to avoid parsing errors
-  - `support_tickets.replies`: Changed from `jsonb[]` to `jsonb` with default `'[]'::jsonb`
-  - `ab_tests.variants`: Changed from `jsonb[]` to `jsonb` with default `'[]'::jsonb`
-  - File: `shared/schema.ts`
-- Added unique constraint to `users.google_uid` for Google OAuth

-**Admin Account Created:**
-- Email: Admin@yoforex.net
-- Role: admin
-- Full administrative privileges across platform

-**Dependencies Added:**
-- `@uiw/react-md-editor` - Markdown editor for thread creation
-- `react-dropzone` - File upload functionality

-**Status:** ✅ All systems operational - authentication, database, and admin access working

 ## User Preferences